 For starters, the land has a limit to how many animals it can sustain.
 If the herd grows too big, and starts to put pressure on the eco-system, all species on that land will suffer and many will starve, dying a slow and painful death.

 One example of how quickly this can escalate if not managed can be seen in Kruger National Park.
-Scientists have been calculating the ideal herd numbers for Kruger since the 1960s, and have recommended that the maximum number of elephants the park can sustainably cater for, without adversely affecting other animal species, is 7000 elephants.
+Scientists have been calculating the ideal herd numbers of all species for Kruger since the 1960s, and have recommended that the maximum number of elephants the park can sustainably cater for, without adversely affecting other animal species, is 7000 elephants.
 This optimum number was maintained through selective culling and hunting until 1994, when the government bowed to international pressure and stopped all elephant culling in the park.

 By 2015, the number of elephants in Kruger National Park had swelled to 17,086, with an annual growth rate of 4.2 percent – 10,000 more elephants than the park can sustain.
 This overpopulation has a direct correlation and impact on other species within the park, which means while elephant populations are growing, other species are declining.